 There are over ten thousand species of mushrooms on the earth.
 Some of these are weed mushrooms, some of them are poisonous, some of them are edible.

 There is a small number that possesses medicinal properties that help the immune system and other health benefits.
 This has been recognised by the Asian culture who have been using them for hundreds of years.
 The main species are: Lion's mane, Reishi, cordyceps, Shiitake, maitake, Chaga and Turkey tail.

 Today, I want to tell you some important facts that you should know about medicinal mushrooms.
-First of all, this is shiitake mushroom.

 Related species do not necessarily have the same characteristics.
 A good example I can tell you is of the genus Amanita.